 The essential components of a mastectomy include removal of all of the breast glandular tissue, and the nipple and areola.
 Depending on the type of breast tumor you have, lymph node removal or sentinel lymph node biopsy may be necessary.
 In the old days, general surgeons removed all of the skin of the breast.
 This skin removal was a throw back to the days before breast reconstruction, when general surgeons removed all breast skin so that no sagging skin would be left on the chest following mastectomy.
 In approximately 1996, the concept of skin sparing mastectomy was introduced into medical practice.
 Dr. Lee is proud to have been among the first surgeons in the San Diego area to adopt this new concept.
 Since breast cancer is a disease of the breast glandular tissue and is not a disease of the skin, one can safely and completely perform a mastectomy by removing the nipple/areola complex and glandular tissue and leaving all the skin of the breast in place.
-By leaving all of the breast skin in place, Dr. Lee and Dr. Reagan are able to perform much more realistic breast reconstructions without the extensive scarring associated with older type mastectomies.
+By leaving all of the breast skin in place, Dr. Lee is able to perform much more realistic breast reconstructions without the extensive scarring associated with older type mastectomies.
 You should discuss with your general surgeon ahead of time whether or not you are a candidate for a skin sparing mastectomy.

 Breast Reconstructive Procedure Descriptions

 Breast reconstructions can be divided into three main groups: breasts reconstructed using implants, breasts reconstructed with your own body tissues (flap reconstructions), and breasts reconstructed with a combination of your own tissue and an implant.
 There are different benefits and risks associated with each of the above options.
-A detailed consultation with Dr. Lee or Dr. Reagan will help you to determine which option is best suited to you and your lifestyle.
+A detailed consultation with Dr. Lee will help you to determine which option is best suited to you and your lifestyle.